 | Healthcare | Medical devices | Regulatory compliance | 65% |

-Adoption of immutable systems experiences exponential growth in 2025, with cloud technologies and automotive leading the way, followed by finance and healthcare where regulatory requirements accelerate the transition:
+Adoption is growing fast, cloud and automotive leading, followed by finance and healthcare where regulatory requirements accelerate the transition:

 Current obstacles and practical considerations for adoption of immutable systems in the modern technological context.